-The Animals life of Morocco is varied as the scenery, climate, and the landscape.
-In the Moroccan Sahara desert, there are plants, trees, and animals that are adapted to this unique environment of the harsh terrains, of less rain (annual 100mm or even less), over 50° degree of summer, and very cold nights in Winter.
-This unique wild Morocco created an exception Animals Unique to Sahara desert Environment.
+The Animal’s life in Morocco is varied as the scenery, climate, and landscape.
+In the Moroccan Sahara desert, there are plants and trees.
+Animals that are adapted to this unique environment of the harsh terrains, of less rain (annual 100mm or even less), over 50° degrees of summer, and very cold nights in Winter.
+This unique wild Morocco created an exception for Animals Unique to Sahara desert Environment.
 Some of these desert Moroccan animals are totally wild and on the way to extinction animals.
 It’s not always possible to observe this unique Moroccan desert Fauna.

 Animals commonly easy to observe during the Morocco desert tour:

-Camel Dromedary: Probably it is the national animal of Morocco, Known also as the camel with one hump, This amazing animal used to be the main animal to use for transportation in the Desert for centuries, they are an amazing animal that can stay without water for a few days, making it the best animal that can serve the harsh of the desert.
+Camel Dromedary: Probably it is the national animal of Morocco, Known also as the camel with one hump, This amazing animal used to be the main animal used for transportation in the Desert for centuries, they are an amazing animal that can stay without water for a few days, making it the best animal that can serve the hash of the desert.
 Nowadays during Morocco desert tours, Riding camels is one of the activities offered.

 Beetles: Have you Seen a track in the sand? it’s mostly to be the track of this small animal that wanders everywhere around the sand dunes.
 Beetles exist in huge numbers in the Sahara wildlife.
 Whatever the desert trip you took to Erg Chebbi, beetles are commonly observed in Moroccan dunes.

-Animals rare to observe yet they live in the Sahara desert:
+Animals are rare to observe yet they live in the Sahara desert: